Tampa Bay Buccaneers: Super Bowl XXXVII champions (2002)

 After the disappointing 2006 season, the Buccaneers for the first time in several seasons had money to spend in free agency.
 They brought in quarterback Jeff Garcia, offensive tackle Luke Petitgout, defensive end Kevin Carter, and linebacker Cato June.
-On April 28, 2007, the Buccaneers drafted Clemson defensive end Gaines Adams with the 4th overall pick in the NFL Draft.
+On April 28, 2007, the Buccaneers drafted Clemson defensive end Gaines Adams with the 4th overall pick in the NFL draft.
 After the draft the Buccaneers picked up tight end Jerramy Stevens. and defensive tackle Ryan Sims.

 The off-season changes resulted in the Buccaneers winning the NFC South title in the 2007 season, finishing with a 9–7 record, and the 4th seed in the conference.
 The division crown was the second one in three seasons under Gruden.
 In the Wild Card round of the playoffs held on January 6, 2008, the Buccaneers lost to the eventual Super Bowl champion Giants by a final score of 24–14.

-During the 2008 offseason, the Bucs re-signed head coach Gruden and general manager Allen through the 2011 season.
+During the 2008 offseason, the Buccaneers re-signed head coach Gruden and general manager Allen through the 2011 season.
 They also acquired former players Warrick Dunn, who had spent the last 6 seasons with the Falcons, and Brian Griese, who was the starting quarterback for the team in 2005 until a knee injury sidelined him for the remainder of the year.
 Chris Simms was finally released, having not played in a game since his injury in 2006.
-The Bucs got off to a great start in 2008, with a 9–3 record going into the final month of the season, tied for first place in the division, with a chance at the top seed in the conference.
+The Buccaneers got off to a great start in 2008, with a 9–3 record going into the final month of the season, tied for first place in the division, with a chance at the top seed in the conference.
 On December 2, it was announced that defensive coordinator Monte Kiffin would be leaving the team after the season's end, for the same job at the University of Tennessee, serving under his son Lane Kiffin, who had just been named the new head coach at the school.
 After the announcement, the Buccaneers would lose their final four games of the season to finish 9–7 for the second consecutive season.
 Unlike 2007, it was not enough to secure the division championship, nor a playoff appearance.

 Raheem Morris was named the replacement for Monte Kiffin as defensive coordinator in December 2008.
 A month later, after the huge collapse that ended the 2008 season, the Buccaneers fired Jon Gruden and swiftly elevated Morris to the head coach position.
 Bruce Allen was also let go, with Mark Dominik named his successor as general manager.
 Several veterans were released including Derrick Brooks, Joey Galloway, and Jeff Garcia.
 The new staff traded for tight end Kellen Winslow Jr., signed quarterback Byron Leftwich, and drafted Josh Freeman with the 17th overall pick.